 - Pick a precise starting place (e.g. an exact street address or public landmark) that is easily accessible by public transit and near a restroom, if possible (and safe)! - Think about the story you are trying to tell to help map out your walk's sequence of spots. - Use Google Maps to plot your route and factor in walking time between stops. - Practice your route, identifying the observations you would want to share in your self-guided walk.
 Look, listen, smell, and feel your surroundings.
 Be present in the city around you. - Consider accessibility.
 Everyone experiences space differently, so think broadly and empathetically about how others might feel along your route.
-You can indicate walk accessibility in your submission description. - Be mindful of areas that are not accessible to the public and seek permission before planning a walk route that goes onto any private property. - As noted on page x, MAS will be requiring registration, capping attendance at 30 people, and only holding walks outdoors for safety reasons.
-MAS asks walk leaders and attendees to remain masked for any guided group walks, to practice social distancing, and to have proof of vaccination on-hand.
+You can indicate walk accessibility in your submission description. - Be mindful of areas that are not accessible to the public and seek permission before planning a walk route that goes onto any private property. - As noted on page 3, for outdoor walks, masks will not be required.
+If you prefer to wear a mask, though, we want you to feel comfortable doing so.
+For walks that take participants inside, leaders and attendees will be asked to comply with this venue or facility's mask requirements.